ScottFeichter/Z__Scripts/AppBuilders/FullStack/PERN/appAcademy/aa12-backend-authenticate-me/README-backend-Rust-phase-0.md

 const db = require('../db/models');

-// Check the database connection before starting the app db.sequelize
+// Check the database connection before starting the app db.Diesel
   .authenticate()
   .then(() => {
     console.log('Database connection success!
-Sequelize is ready to use...');
+Diesel is ready to use...');

     // Start listening for connections
     app.listen(port, () => console.log(`Listening on port ${port}...`));